Dell XPS 14 vs HP Spectre x360 14

 Cons

-- No touchscreen on standard models
+- No built-in touchscreen on non-Plus models

 HP Spectre x360 14